wavefrontHQ/docs/pages/doc/cardinality.md

 **Applies top-down and bottom-up indexes**

 Top-down indexes are the so-called metric source tags.
 In Wavefront, instead of just using the metric name as the primary key, the source is also considered a first-class citizen and is part of the primary metric host tag index.
-This improves performance and retrievability of data.
+This improves the Wavefront performance and retrievability of data.

 A second tag value index allows for queries filtered by tag values to retain high performance.
 The combination of 2 primary indexes (metric and source) for timeseries data allows for greater cardinality with no impact on the data ingestion or query performance.